confluentinc/ksql/docs/testing-tool.rst

 ----------

 The input file is a JSON file with one array field named "inputs".
 Each element in the array is the representation of input messages.
-A message should have topic, key, value and timestamp.
+A message should have a topic, a key, a value and a timestamp.
 The following is a sample input file for the above test:

 .. code:: json
     {